eunice-hong/garden/content/about.md

 #### Personality

-Outside of work, I enjoy exploring new technologies, hiking in the beautiful Korean mountains, and experimenting with Korean cuisine.
+Outside of work, I enjoy exploring new technologies, doing [Pilates](https://pilates.eunice-hong.com) and experimenting with Korean cuisine.
 These hobbies keep me refreshed and bring a unique perspective to my development work.